Best HPI Check Websites UK: 2026 Comparison

 Can you get a HPI check for free?

 There are free tools available, but they are limited.
 The GOV.UK MOT history checker provides official DVSA mileage and advisory data at no cost, which is useful for spotting mileage discrepancies.
-However, it does not cover finance, write-offs, theft or any of the other checks that form the core of a full history report.
+However, it does not cover finance, write-offs, stolen markers or any of the other checks that form the core of a full history report.
 Free checks should be treated as a starting point, not a substitute for a paid report.

 How long does a HPI check take?